BrockWeekley/bdwmzc/assignments/assignment-13c/README.md

 # Getting Started

-## A running instance of this project can be found at https://www.bdwmzc.com.
+## A running instance of this project can be found at https://www.bdwmzc.com, however, this is being continuously updated, so may show a more current version than was submitted here.
 Simply navigate to the profile icon in the top right of the homepage to see the login page and integration with Google SSO, as well as an anonymous login.

 ### To run this project locally, the following must be installed: